DIY Standing Desk: Choosing The Right Base Frame

 These separately-sold standing desk bases all use telescoping crossbars to accommodate different desktop widths with ease, in addition to being height adjustable.

-Calculating the Lift Capacity You Will Need
+Calculating the Lift Capacity You Need From Your Standing Desk Frame

-Make sure to weigh or calculate the weight of the tabletop you plan to use, and remember to subtract this weight from the lifting capacity of the base to determine how much desktop equipment it’ll really be able to lift.
+Make sure to weigh or calculate the weight of the tabletop you plan to use, and remember to subtract this weight from the lifting capacity of the standing desk frame to determine how much desktop equipment it’ll really be able to lift.
 If you’re planning to make a very thick tabletop, or make one out of stone or a heavy hardwood, this is a step you definitely do not want to skip.
 Understanding side loading issues is also crucial, so be sure to review our article How Much Lifting Capacity Ratings Really Matter.